California Misdemeanor DUI Law & Defense

 Vehicle code section 23152

-Information on the crime of driving under the influence of alcohol or drugs (DUI) is found at California vehicle code (VC) sections 23152 and 23153.
+Information on the crime of driving under the influence of alcohol or drugs (DUI) is found at California vehicle code sections 23140, 23152 and 23153.

-Per VC 23152(b) It is unlawful for a person who has 0.08 percent or more, by weight, of alcohol in his or her blood to drive a vehicle.
+VC 23152(b): It is unlawful for a person who has 0.08 percent or more, by weight, of alcohol in his or her blood to drive a vehicle.

-VC 23152(b) is charged when the defendant's BAC measures 0.08% or more.
-If the defendant's BAC is 0.08% or more the judge or jury is entitled to presume that the defendant's ability to safely drive a vehicle is impaired.
-This is why VC 23152(b) is also called the per se charge, meaning that the defendant is guilty of DUI if the district attorney proves a BAC of 0.08% or more while driving.
-The district attorney does not actually have to prove that the defendant's ability to safely drive a vehicle was impaired.
+VC 23152(b) is charged when the defendant's BAC at the time of driving measures 0.08% or more (by blood, breath, or urine analysis).
+If the defendant's BAC is 0.08% or more at the time of driving the judge or jury is allowed to presume that the defendant's ability to safely drive a vehicle is impaired and no proof of actual impairment is required (only proof of the defendant's minimum BAC level).
+This is why VC 23152(b) is also called the per se count, meaning that the defendant is guilty of DUI without proof of impairment so long as the district attorney proves a BAC of 0.08% or more while driving.

 Other common misdemeanor DUI charges include: